Provides files to download data as it existed for this dataset on previous dates.

 These types of planned revisions should not be confused with errors in released statistics, which are genuine mistakes.
 Such mistakes occur rarely and, when they do happen, corrections are made in a timely manner, announced and clearly explained to users in line with the Code of Practice for Official Statistics (Principle 2, Practice 7).

 |xls (169.5 kB)||Scheduled update/revision||26 January 2016 09:30|

 If you are looking for the latest data on deaths involving the coronavirus (COVID-19) registered in England and Wales, please see our weekly provisional deaths dataset.

 Main points from latest release

-The provisional number of deaths registered in England and Wales in August 2019 was 38,843; this represents a decrease of 3,462 deaths in comparison with the previous month and a decrease of 1,349 deaths in comparison with the same month in 2018.
+The provisional number of deaths registered in England and Wales in April 2020 was 88,153; this represents an increase of 38,430 deaths in comparison with the previous month and an increase of 44,030 deaths in comparison with the same month in 2019.